AnyChart/docs.anychart.com/Stock_Charts/Series/Marker.md

 ### Marker type

 Marker series have one more special feature: a marker type.
 It's possible to define special markers form for the whole series (which can be useful in multi-series stocks) or for some particular points in order to emphasize their importance (e.g. the highest and the lowest values).
-The {api:anychart.core.stock.series.Marker#type}.type(){api} method is responsible for that.
+The {api:anychart.core.stock.series.Marker#type}type(){api} method is responsible for that.
 Another useful setting is marker size.
 It's possible to make markers much bigger or smaller.
 In our case it's definiteley necessary to enlarge the markers.
-We will use {api:anychart.core.stock.series.Marker#size}.size(){api} method.
+We will use {api:anychart.core.stock.series.Marker#size}size(){api} method.

 ```
 // type and size